jangir02vishal/Sunbase-Data-Assignment/README.md

 # Sunbase Data API Integration
 This repository contains the implementation of a project that successfully integrates with Sunbase Data's APIs.
-The APIs provided include user authentication, customer creation, retrieval of customer lists, deletion of customers, and updating customer information.
+The APIs provided include user authentication, customer creation, retrieval of customer lists, deletion of customers, and editing customer information.

 https://github.com/jangir02vishal/Sunbase-Data-Assignment/assets/136950731/3e931fbe-8e76-48f9-a531-27fd3bbba8df